1. Wander the Pretty Streets

 How to visit Ferragudo

 Ferragudo is only a 50-minute drive from the international airport in Faro.
-It’s also possible to take a train from Faro to Portimao: the town which sits across the water from Ferragudo.
+It’s also possible to take a train from Faro to Portimao: the town that sits across the water from Ferragudo.
 It’s possible to take a 10-minute water taxi from Portimao to Ferragudo.

 If you’re staying in Lagos and visiting Ferragudo as a day trip, it’s a 40-minute drive.